 Ingredients for Vegan Gingerbread Cookies

-• Dairy-free butter: Any softened dairy-free butter stick of choice will work.
-If you are using unsalted dairy-free butter, increase the salt from 1/4 teaspoon to 1/2 teaspoon.
+- Butter: softened and salted vegan butter sticks were my choice.
+If you’re using unsalted butter, increase the salt from 1/4 teaspoon to 1/2 teaspoon.

 How to Make Vegan Gingerbread Cookies

-4. Add the flour mixture to the wet ingredients and beat until combined.
+- Add the dry ingredients to the bowl with the wet ingredients and mix until combined.

 Caitlin’s Cooking Tips